-As the AD73322 is configured in cascade mode, each device must know the number of devices in the cascade because the data and mixed modes use a method of counting input frame sync pulses to decide when they should update the DAC register from the serial input register.
+In Cascade Mode, each device must know the number of devices in the cascade because the Data and Mixed modes use a method of counting input frame sync pulses to decide when they should update the DAC register from the serial input register.
 Control Register A contains a 3-bit field (DC0-2) that is programmed by the DSP during the programming phase.
-The default condition is that the field contains 000b, which is equivalent to a single device in cascade (see Table XXII).
-However, for cascade operation this field must contain a binary value that is one less than the number of devices in the cascade, which is 001b for a single AD73322 device configuration.
+The default condition is that the field contains 000b, which is equivalent to a single device in cascade (see Table XVIII).
+However, for cascade operation this field must contain a binary value that is one less than the number of devices in the cascade.

-Table XXII.
+Table XVIII.
 Device Count Settings